-Herbert Simon was the founding father of artificial intelligence.
+Herbert Simon was one of the founding fathers of artificial intelligence.
 No other scientist better understood the future of machines and the ultimate importance of computers.
-Already in 1965, Simon was certain that “machines will be capable of doing any work a man can do”.
-His farsighted perspective on decision-making processes, climate change and flaws in economic theories prove to be even more relevant and crucial in the 21st century.
-Today, we still learn from his genius, and are maybe more capable of understanding the trends Herbert Simon had already anticipated in the 1960s.
-He takes us back into the past, just to provide us with the answers to our future.
+By 1965, Simon was certain that “machines will be capable of doing any work a man can do.”
+His visionary perspective on decision making processes, climate change and flaws in economic theories prove to be even more relevant and crucial in the 21st century.
+Today, we can still learn from his genius and are maybe more capable of understanding the trends Simon had predicted in the 1960s.
+He takes us into the past to provide us with the answers to our future.

 Herbert A. Simon